EsdrasCaleb/moodle-tool_deletemessage/README.md

 # tool_deletemessage
-Messages in moodle are not deleted since the message overhaul and sometimes they made the system slow even when both users deleted them, this plugin create a task that delete this messages in database.
+Messages in Moodle are not deleted since the messaging overhaul and sometimes they made the system slow even when both users deleted them, this plugin creates a task that deletes these messages in the database.
-This plugin allows you to perma delete this messagens.
-And also mark read messages or all messages to delection after some time.
-In the same way the moodle enables you to do with notifications.
+This plugin allows you to perma delete these messages.
+And also mark read messages or all messages to deletion after some time.
+In the same way, Moodle enables you to do notifications.
+To use it go to Administration > Messages > Auto Delete Messages and set the time when you want messages to be auto deleted.

 License